mmourafiq/polyaxon-events/README.md

 # polyaxon-events

 Kubernetes events monitor and publisher for Polyaxon.

-This is a small container to launch inside the Kubernetes cluster that will publish errors and warnings for more visibility.
+It contains a set of monitors to be launched as a lightweight containers inside the Kubernetes cluster to monitor and publish:
+ * Errors and warnings events for of the cluster namespace.
+ * Experiment jobs pods status change.
+ * Experiment jobs containers resources.
+ * Experiment jobs sidecar logs.